Security best practices

 To change the default token expiration time, follow the steps in Specify the default token expiration time.

 Restrict file permissions

 It is recommended that file permissions be set so that only necessary access is granted to the Portal for ArcGIS installation directory and content directory.
-The only account that the Portal for ArcGIS software requires access to is the Portal for ArcGIS account.
+The only account that the Portal for ArcGIS software requires to have access to is the Portal for ArcGIS account.
 This is the account that is being used to run the software.
 Your organization may require that additional accounts also be given access.
-Keep in mind that the portal account needs full access to the installation and content directories for your site to function properly.
+Keep in mind that the Portal for ArcGIS account needs full access to the installation and content directories in order for your site to function properly.

 Portal for ArcGIS inherits file permissions from the parent folder where it is installed.
-Additionally, it grants permission to the portal account so it can access the directory where it is installed.
+Additionally, Portal for ArcGIS grants permission to the Portal for ArcGIS account so it can access the directory where it is installed.
 Files created as the portal runs inherit their permissions from the parent folder.
-If you want to secure the content directory, set restricted permissions on the parent folder.
+If you wish to secure the content directory, then set restricted permissions on the parent folder.

-Any account that has write access to the content directory can change the portal settings that normally can only be modified by an administrator of the system.
+Any account that has write access to the content directory can change Portal for ArcGIS settings that normally can only be modified by an administrator of the system.
 If a built-in security store is being used to maintain users, the content directory will contain encrypted passwords for those users.
 In this case, read access to the content directory should also be restricted.